 Jenny Piriankov is the Director of Kamelini Montessori Centre.

 Jenny especially enjoys teaching math, English language, geography, art and cultural activities.
-While in Johannesburg, she ran a Bulgarian School on Saturdays where she was teaching the children of Bulgarian families the Bulgarian language, traditions, history and culture.
+While in Johannesburg, she ran a Bulgarian School on Saturdays where she was teaching the children of Bulgarian families Bulgarian language, traditions, history and culture.
 Her Montessori classroom was an International mixture of English, Afrikaans, Portuguese, Greek, Swedish, Polish, Bulgarian, Serbian, African, Indian children.
 Jenny feels it is very important to bring the outside world into the classroom by making children aware of current affairs.

-Jenny feels the primary attributes students gain from the Montessori program are independence, respect for others, culture and education.
+She thinks, what mainly children gain from the Montessori program are independence, respect for others, culture and education.
 “From the Montessori method, they’ll be more independent workers and achievers, and more contented and patient.”
 She feels that through Montessori, they will be happier in their lives and have the courage to face the truth.